Invariant quantile regression for heterogeneous environments

 \section{Introduction}

 Understanding which covariates exert genuine influence on a target response from purely observational data remains a central problem in many applications.
-A broadly applicable guiding idea is that truly causal predictors should yield stable performance as the data-generating circumstances vary--across time, geographic regions, operational settings, or more generally, across heterogeneous environments.
-A simple example from \cite{fan2024environment,gu2025causality} is that cows and camels are classified from images using two features: body shape ($x_1$, the truly explanatory feature) and background color ($x_2$).
-The body shape is invariant across different environments and serves as the ``invariant'' feature.
-In contrast, background color, which varies across sources (e.g., grass for cows and sand for camels), is a variant feature.
-Including $x_2$ may improve the performance of a classifier built solely on $x_1$.
-However, this improvement is illusory: deploying such a classifier in real applications--e.g., detecting animals in farms where background color is essentially fixed--may lead to severe failures.
-Similar forms of spurious associations have been widely documented in computer vision and other high-dimensional domains \citep{torralba2011unbiased,fan2014endogeneity}.
-This raises a natural question: Can one design a purely data-driven procedure capable of mitigating such endogeneity?
-Modern statistical methodology operationalizes this intuition by searching for ``invariant'' covariates whose behavior remains stable over multiple environments \citep{peters2016causal,heinze2018invariant,fan2024environment,gu2025causality,gu2025fundamental}.
+A broadly applicable guiding idea is that truly causal variables should yield stable performance as the data-generating circumstances vary---across time, geographic regions, operational settings, or more generally, across heterogeneous environments.
+This invariance principle has emerged as a cornerstone of modern causal discovery, offering a principled approach to distinguish stable causal relationships from spurious correlations that may arise due to environmental shifts.
+A simple but instructive example from \citet{arjovsky2019invariant} illustrates this point: when classifying images of cows and camels, body shape constitutes the invariant causal variable, while background color varies across environments (grass for cows, sand for camels).
+Including the environment-dependent (spurious) variable may improve in-sample performance but leads to severe failures when deployed in new environments where background color is fixed.
+Similar forms of spurious associations have been widely documented in computer vision and other high-dimensional domains \citep{torralba2011unbiased, fan2014endogeneity}.
+This has given rise to a line of work dedicated to designing purely data-driven procedures capable of mitigating such spuriousness across heterogeneous environments.
+Modern statistical methodology operationalizes this intuition by searching for ``invariant'' variables whose behavior remains stable over multiple environments \citep{peters2016causal,heinze2018invariant,fan2024environment,gu2025causality,gu2025fundamental}.
 Such strategies offer a pathway to directly uncover certain causal structures from data without specifying a full causal model.
-It can also enhance areas such as robust transfer learning \citep{rojas2018invariant}, Fairness in predictions across sub-populations \citep{hebert2018multicalibration,zuo2023counterfactually}, and generalization to out-of-distribution settings \citep{arjovsky2019invariant}.
+It can also enhance areas such as robust transfer learning \citep{rojas2018invariant}, fairness in predictions across sub-populations \citep{hebert2018multicalibration,zuo2023counterfactually}, and generalization to out-of-distribution settings \citep{arjovsky2019invariant}.